 It’s wise to know who is publishing the journal, and what their reputation might be in your specific area.
 In an ideal scenario, your paper will be published by a university or publisher which will deem your work appropriate for scholarly applications in the future; this credibility will go a long way when it comes to your future opportunities.

 Some publishers make work open and accessible, while others restrict access and readership.
-Open journals are not necessarily less credible, but may have unique conditions or lack integrity in other ways.
+Open access journals are not necessarily less credible, but may have unique conditions or lack integrity in other ways.
 (Problems with open access journals)

 Examine the standards and requirements

 Every journal will have their own requirements and standards for published work.
 This ongoing list of needs and expectations might vary between journals, and it is not always easy to separate between the varying standards.
 Spreadsheets are a good way to keep you on top of requirement dates, submission processes, and the like.
 Take special care to document the needs presented by each journal, as to not mix them up, or miss a deadline.